Hits: 103

 He couldn’t believe his actions; he was now in total amazement at how stupid, gullible and xenophobic he’d been.
 Then of course he’d no idea of what he was asking for, he’d eagerly queued up believing the lies that filled the newspapers, the media whores had tricked him, he signed away his limited freedoms, giving his very soul to the soulless of the military machine, to be murdered for the amusement of his imposed masters.
 “If I knew then what I know now I’d have fought against the very people I’d fervently supported”, he thinks, his pain easing further as the life drains slowly from his body.

-He’d quickly realized soon after arriving, it didn’t matter to the soulless masters which side you fought upon, only that death and carnage reigned supreme.
+He’d quickly realised soon after arriving, it didn’t matter to the soulless masters which side you fought upon, only that death and carnage reigned supreme.
 Death was the objective, nothing more, the agenda was to murder, to murder as many souls as possible in the most efficient way imaginable, he’d seen so much murder since he arrived in the land of death and carnage, so much pain, so much suffering, so much horror.

 He manages a small ironic laugh as he thinks how bellicose his outlook was as he stood in that queue, all those souls lined up to defend their country from the enemy, he wondered how many from that long, long queue still lived only a few months on.